KamranAzeem/learn-kubernetes/kubeadm/README.md

 * You can create/join one or more **dedicated** worker-nodes.
 * Being multi-node in nature, allows you to use multi-node features such as [advance scheduling policies](https://kubernetes.io/blog/2017/03/advanced-scheduling-in-kubernetes/).
 * Services of type **LoadBalancer** still not possible
-* Choice of using diffrent container engines, such as Docker, Rocket, etc. This is not possible in MiniKube.
+* Choice of using different container engines, such as Docker, Rocket, etc. This is not possible in MiniKube.
-* Choice of wide veriety of (CNI-based) network plugins to be used for pod networking.
+* Choice of wide variety of (CNI-based) network plugins to be used for pod networking.
 This is not possible in MiniKube.
 * Supports cluster expansion, upgrades, downgrade, etc.
 * *Can* be used as a production cluster, though extreme caution is advised.
 You should know what you are doing!